baranove16/ConnectFour-Game/README.md

 **Insight Into the Design of the Game**

 This project implements object-oriented programming; each class pertains to a specific job in the overall structure.
-The Board class handles everything to do with creating, displaying, updating, resetting, and checking the board contains a win or not.
+The Board class handles everything to do with creating, displaying, updating, resetting, and checking the if board contains a win or not.
 The ConnectFour class handles the aspect of collecting information from each player and sending it onto the board as the game progresses until someone wins.
 The HumanPlayer class handles the input of a player each time.